jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 Applied Model:
 <small>
-- Data: Common, transactional, regularly collected at specific timepoints
+- Data: Regularly collected at specific timepoints, standardized
 - Many cohorts with common data
 - Interested in learning which students today are likely to dropout in the future
 - Want: Confident predictions on likely graduation of new students, used to decide how